 Don and Louise

 The Epilogue to Herschel Garfein’s song-cycle album Mortality Mansions is his music set to Jane Kenyon’s poem “Otherwise.”
 It’s now available on Apple Music.
 Performed by Marnie Breckenridge and Dimitri Dover, also featuring Michael Slattery.
-The album is, which is co-produced by Kabir Sehgal, is coming June 8 from Delos Records.
+The album, which is co-produced by Kabir Sehgal, is coming June 8 from Delos Records.

 You can listen to “Otherwise” here.